getsentry/sentry.engineering/data/blog/lost-in-the-haystack.md

 └───────────────────┴───────────┴────────────┴──────────────┴──────────────────────┘
 ```

-A pre-requisite to running this query is that you've run _other_ queries against your replays_test table.
+A pre-requisite to running this query is that you've run _other_ queries against your test table.
 But once you've done that you should see that our new, encoded column has significantly better performance than the old column.
 We read more rows with less memory usage and it takes us significantly less time to complete the query.
 Neat!

 Be careful running this migration.
 It can be tough depending on the size of your dataset.

-Side-bar.
+Side bar.
 Dropping nullability has implications for your query.
 For example, the `any` function will ignore nulls when computing its result.
 If you have an empty string value in your dataset that was previously marked as null your query may return that value rather than the non-empty string it previously returned.
 There's a simple solution to this.
 ClickHouse functions accept an `If` combinator and this combinator can be used to strip the empty values.
 Like so: `anyIf(column, notEmpty(column))`.
 The second argument to the function is any expression which returns a boolean result.

 **Applying Indexes**